1. Top Soft Skills Examples for CVs in 2025

 1. Communication

-Absolutely deserving of its number one spot, communication skills are always ranked among the top soft skills employers are seeking.
-Communication is absolutely essential between colleagues and customers alike.
+Absolutely deserving of its number one spot, communication skills are consistently ranked among the top soft skills that employers seek.
+Good communication is essential between colleagues and customers alike.
 It’s related both to how you communicate your ideas and how you respond to communication with others.
-It’s the key to productive interaction.
-Here are some examples.
+This soft skill is the key to productive interaction.
+Specific examples of communication skills include:

 • Verbal communication skills